agylpradipta/terraform-linode-instance-vpc/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ```

-This updated README includes the additional information about running the `linode-cli linodes types` command, your GitHub profile link, and the repository clone URL.
-If you need further modifications, please let me know!
+This updated README now includes the step to adjust and check the desired values before initializing Terraform.
+If you need any more changes, feel free to let me know!